Walk-In Tub: Complete Guide For Safe Comfortable Bathing At Home

 Peter’s Note:

-“You will have to wait for your walk-in tub to empty before opening the door.
+“Unless you’ve opted for a quick-drain system you will have to wait for your walk-in tub to empty before opening the door.
 Not to worry, the (usually optional) heated seat and backrest will keep you comfortable while waiting.”

 Frequently Asked Questions